Renting smart in a landlord market

 Renting a home is not as easy at it once was.
 As the economy degrades, more and more people are looking to rent, while the number of available rentals is down.
 Landlords have the upper hand and can afford to be much more selective about who they rent to.
 The renter has to be more savvy than ever to ensure a happy outcome.

 Not so good for the renter

 According to Christina Argon of Ebay, rents went up 2 percent in the first quarter of 2011 and are expected to rise 3 or 4 percent over the rest of the year.
 Vacancy rates, however, are dropping as renters are choosing to stay put.
 Vacancy rates are down 6.2 percent from this time last year.
 The trends point to an improvement in the housing market and may be an early sign of economic recovery.
 It is not, however, currently a great position for the renter to be in.
 Rents are rising, vacancies are more scarce, competition is tougher for properties, and landlords are less willing to make concessions or offer incentives.

 Do your homework

 But there are many things a prospective tenant can do to hedge bets in the rental game.
 The first is to begin early and do your research.
 Start a month or two before your current lease expires.
 Once you find a house or apartment you like, contact the County Clerk to search the public records for legal action or liens against the property.
-Remember, each rental you apply for will require a background search with accompanying application fee.
+Remember, each rental you request will require a background search with accompanying application fee.
 It is best to narrow the field as much as possible ahead of time.